Ilan Pappé: Katz controversy

-Political activism
+Political views and activism

 In 1999, Pappé ran in the Knesset elections as seventh on the Communist Party-led Hadash list.

 After years of political activism, Pappé supports economic and political boycotts of Israel, including an academic boycott.
 He believes boycotts are justified because "the Israeli occupation is a dynamic process and it becomes worse with each passing day.
 The AUT can choose to stand by and do nothing, or to be part of a historical movement similar to the anti-apartheid campaign against the white supremacist regime in South Africa.
 By choosing the latter, it can move us forward along the only remaining viable and non-violent road to saving both Palestinians and Israelis from an impending catastrophe."

 As a result, then University of Haifa President Aaron Ben-Ze'ev called on Pappé to resign, saying: "it is fitting for someone who calls for a boycott of his university to apply the boycott himself."
 He said that Pappé would not be ostracized, since that would undermine academic freedom, but he should leave voluntarily.
-In the same year, Pappé initiated the annual Israeli Right of return conferences, which called for the unconditional right of return of the Palestinian refugees who were expelled in 1948.
+In the same year, Pappé initiated the annual Israeli Right of Return Conferences, which called for the unconditional right of return of the Palestinian refugees who were expelled in 1948.
+According to Pappé, while national movements deserve a state of their own, this principle does not extend to Jews, Muslims, Buddhists or Christians because they constitute a religious group rather than a nation.
+However, it could possibly apply to Zionists, as a national movement, if that movement did not infringe upon the rights of Palestinians.

-In August 2015, Pappé was a signatory to a letter criticising The Jewish Chronicles reporting of Jeremy Corbyn's association with alleged antisemites.